intermine/im-docs/docs/database/data-sources/custom/index.rst

 db
 ^^^^^^^^^^^^^^^^^

 This source reads directly from a relational database, it will generate a skeleton `DBConverter` in `<source-name>/src/main/java/org/intermine/bio/dataconversion`.
+You will use the Java API to store data to the InterMine database.

-To connect to the database you need to add properties in xxxmine.properties with the prefix `db.sourcename`.
+To connect to the original database you need to add properties in xxxmine.properties with the prefix `db.sourcename`.

 This is tested for PostgreSQL and MySQL.

 Common properties: